Should I Merge Websites or Keep Multiple Separate Websites?

 MOZBar: This handy plugin for Chrome or Firefox lets you examine any webpage to see its page authority, domain authority, number of backlinks and number of domains those links are coming from.

-BuzzSumo: Okay, this one isn’t free, but is a really useful tool for identifying how many times each piece of content on your site has been shared through social networks.
+BuzzSumo: This also isn’t free, but is a really useful tool for identifying how many times each piece of content on your site has been shared through social networks.
+This is a great way to find the content that is really resonating with social audiences to find those high performers on your site.

 How Do I Perform a Content Audit?